Is 2 Hours Of Sleep Better Than None?

 After 24 hours of being awake, the human body has processed about 90% of the energy it was given during the night.
 This energy is used first to maintain basic functions such as breathing and heart rate.

 After staying up for 24 hours, the alarm bell rings – the brain will suffer from significant impairment.
 The effects of sleep deprivation start to show up after 16-18 hours and worsen with every hour thereafter.
 The question is how long you can keep up without snoozing again.
 One thing is sure: you should not driving your car in this situation because sometimes the eyelids and the eyes get dry.
+It is like when you get jet lag from driving.

 Problems with concentration, memory recall, decision making, and problem solving are common symptoms of sleep deprivation.